Denmark Jutland

 4. Visit the Sand-Covered Church

-The Sand-Covered Church (in Danish: Den Tilsandede Kirke) is one of the most popular tourist spots in Skagen.
+The Sand-Covered Church (in Danish: Den Tilsandede Kirke) is one of the most popular things to do in Skagen.

 If you have read about it in our travel guide to the Sand-Covered Church, you will know that there’s not an actual church buried under the sand.